-Even though it is true that weed fabric is not a questionable chemical, it still is far from being natural.
-It traps earthworms and other creatures in the ground.
+When used under mulch, rocks, or even soil, it traps earthworms and other creatures in the ground.
 These living beings live in the soil and are very beneficial to the soil and our food.
-Whoever happened to be underneath has to stay there, and whoever happened to be on top can not go down anymore.
+Whatever happened to be below the landscape fabric has to stay there, and whatever happened to be above it can not go down anymore.
 Not a healthy situation.
 Well, you might not care so much about those thousands of creatures living in our soil, but this is just one of the reasons not to use a weed cloth.
 Even though I would encourage you to care, these creatures make our soil alive and nutritious.

 2. It does not work

-3 Makes weed pulling impossible
+3 Makes pulling weeds impossible

 Natural weed control

-We sure prefer a more natural way of dealing with weeds.
-If a weed block is needed, newspapers or cardboard work great too.
+We certainly prefer a more natural way of dealing with weeds.
+If a weed barrier is needed, newspapers or cardboard work great.
 They will compost and actually feed worms rather than trap them.